#ttrpg

 See tagged statuses in the local Bolhaverso community

-Wizards RPG Team: Journeys Through the Radiant Citadel (Hardcover, 2022, Wizards of the Coast) 4 stars
+Wizards RPG Team: Journeys Through the Radiant Citadel (Hardcover, 2022, Wizards of the Coast)

 An anthology of thirteen stand-alone adventures set in wondrous lands for the world's greatest roleplaying …